Design Automation | What Is Design Automation? | Autodesk

 Design automation can mature from automating basic parameters to full-scale product configuration.
 Setup can be as simple or complex as your current needs demand.
 Learn how iLogic Technology, found in Autodesk Inventor, lets engineers easily use rule-based design without complex coding.

-Sheet metal (US site) parts and welded frames often include standard features that require simple, yet tedious modelling.
+Sheet metal parts and welded frames often include standard features that require simple, yet tedious modeling.
 Eliminate busywork by automating the creation of typical product features.

 Manually modifying models to meet customer specs can drain engineering resources.
-Define parameters to create your 3D model and easily set rules that drive a customised product configurator.
+Define parameters to create your 3D model, and easily set rules that drive a custom product configurator.

 FS-ELLIOTT